Prototype (1983 film): Plot synopsis

 Forrester takes Michael to hide at the college campus where he used to teach as a young professor.
 He rents an off-campus apartment and a garage.
-Michael interacts with other people on campus as well as learns about self-determination, including reading the fate of the creature in Mary Shelley’s Frankenstein novel.
-Needing more money, Forrester calls Pressman.
+Michael interacts with other people on campus as he learns about self-determination, including reading the fate of the creature in Mary Shelley’s Frankenstein novel after having watched most of the 1931 film on TV.
+Needing more money, Forrester calls Pressman one evening.

-The next afternoon, they return to the apartment but the surroundings are suspicious.
+The next afternoon, they return to the apartment but the street surroundings seem suspect.
 Forrester orders Michael to hide in the garage.
 Inside the apartment, he finds Pressman.
-Aware that Pressman could not have withdrawn the money after business hours, Forrester accuses him of leading the government to him in exchange for a fully-funded research grant that he had long sought.
+Aware that Pressman could not have withdrawn $2000 after business hours, Forrester accuses him of leading the government to him in exchange for a fully-funded research grant that he had long sought.
 Pressman denies it, claiming concern for Forrester as his only motivation.
-Forrester proposes a meeting at a coffee shop if Pressman will lead the agents away as a gesture of trust.
+Forrester proposes a meeting at a nearby coffee shop if Pressman will lead the agents away as a gesture of trustworthiness.

-Forrester finds Michael in the garage and is resigned to having to surrender him to the government.
-Michael decides he wants to be in control of his fate and proposes self-immolation using flammable liquids stored in the garage.
-Forrester is aghast at the idea but finally agrees that it’s the only way to keep Michael out of the government’s hands.
-They say good bye and Forrester goes to the coffee shop where he numbly joins Pressman, Jarrett and Keating as fire engines respond to the blaze at the garage.
+Forrester meets Michael in the garage and is resigned to having to surrender him to the government.
+Michael decides he wants to be in control of his own fate and proposes self-immolation using flammable liquids stored in the garage.
+Forrester is aghast at the idea but finally agrees that it’s the only way to keep Michael out of the government’s hands until he can incorporate appropriate safeguards in the next prototype.
+They say their farewells and Pressman, Jarrett and Keating watch Forrester stumble numb and grief-stricken into the coffee shop to meet them as fire engines respond to the blaze at the garage.